PLNech/chatbot-with-algolia-answers/README.md

 python3 -m flask run --port=4242
 ```

-1. Expose your development server to the internet (by using [ngrok](https://ngrok.com/) or a similar solution).
+1. Expose your development server to the internet.
+For example, you can use [ngrok](https://ngrok.com/).
-2. Add the development server public URL to the Dialogflow webhook setting so it can use it for the [fulfillment](https://cloud.google.com/dialogflow/es/docs/fulfillment-overview) of the queries).
+2. [Add the public URL](https://cloud.google.com/dialogflow/es/docs/fulfillment-webhook) of the development server to the Dialogflow webhook so it can use it to answer the queries.

-All set up!
+3. Enter questions in the chatbot!

+## FAQ
+TODO

+## Get support
+TODO

 ## Authors
 - [@cdenoix](https://twitter.com/cdenoix)